More than 200K jobs up for grabs

 Bello admitted that not all of the vacancies will be filled because of job-skill mismatch.

-Based on past job and business fairs, only 20 percent of vacancies were filled up or 1 out 5.
+Based in past job and business fairs, only 20 percent of vacancies were filled up or one out five.

 “Underemployment will be greatly reduced if we can solve the job-skill mismatch,” he said.